Drought Information Banner

 Rescission of Curtailment and Reporting Orders

 Effective April 3, 2023, all orders imposing water right curtailment and reporting requirements (curtailment and reporting orders) issued pursuant to the emergency curtailment and reporting regulation for the Sacramento-San Joaquin Delta (Delta) watershed (Cal.
 Code Regs., tit.
-23, § 876.1 et seq.) are hereby rescinded.
+23, § 876.1 et seq.) were rescinded.

-As a result of this rescission, water right holders and claimants will no longer be subject to curtailment requirements under the drought emergency regulation for the Delta Watershed.
+As a result of this rescission, water right holders and claimants are no longer subject to curtailment requirements under the drought emergency regulation for the Delta Watershed.
 This includes checking curtailment statuses, enhanced reporting for larger rights and claims, and reporting for human health and safety exceptions.
-Pending requests for an exception to curtailment are similarly no longer necessary and are now considered closed.
-Please note that this rescission does not eliminate ongoing or pending enforcement actions for past violations and related settlements.
+Pending requests for an exception to curtailment are considered closed.
+This rescission does not eliminate ongoing or pending enforcement actions for past violations and related settlements.

 Curtailment List Archive

 Curtailment orders were authorized by the emergency regulation adopted by the State Water Board on July 20, 2022, and approved by the Office of Administrative Law on August 12, 2022 (Cal.
 Code Regs., tit.
 23, §§ 876.1-879.3.).
-The determination of water unavailability used to inform curtailments was based on the Water Unavailability Methodology for the Delta Watershed.
-Documents describing the approach to assess water unavailability and the data used to support the determination are posted on the Water Unavailability Methodology webpage.
+Determinations of water unavailability used to inform curtailments orders were based on the Water Unavailability Methodology for the Delta Watershed, per the Board’s emergency regulation.

 How to Conserve